Nomination Criteria & Selection Process

 Behavior

-• Players who have been convicted of a felony are not permitted.
+• Players who have been convicted of a felony will not be considered for nomination or selection.

-• Players who have been charged with a felony with a case pending are not permitted.
+• Players who have been charged with a felony with a case pending will not be considered for nomination or selection.

 • Players who have a history of “getting in trouble” with either the law (i.e. misdemeanor), at school, during extracurricular activities, and/or at home may be excluded pending feedback from their principal, athletic director, coach, league officials, and/or community leaders.

-• The Selection Committee will review on a case-by-case basis.
+• The Selection Committee will review all behavior issues on a case-by-case basis and determine eligibility of candidate.